Xiao-Lii/StoreFrontAndDatabaseUI-ServerClient-Java/README.md

-## JavaPAOne - CSCI 3920 Programming Assignment for PA#1
+## Store Front GUI w/ Database Management GUI - Java Programming Assignment #1

 ### Program Summary
 Upon the start of the program, it will prompt the user if they'd like to: